TrashPandaCode/reports/ia-final/main.typ

   The project's educational effectiveness was validated through comprehensive user testing:

-  #todo("add reference to 'established benchmark'")
-  / System Usability Scale Results: With a mean SUS score of 74.2, the application exceeded the established benchmark of 68, demonstrating above-average perceived usability.
+  / System Usability Scale Results: With a mean SUS score of 74.2, the application exceeded the established benchmark of 68 @sauroQuantifyingUserExperience2012a, demonstrating above-average perceived usability.
 Individual scores ranged from 60.0 to 82.5, indicating consistent positive user experience across diverse user expertise levels.

   / User Feedback Integration: Qualitative insights from think-aloud protocols identified specific improvement areas, leading to successful implementation of an introduction tutorial and optimization of initial node selection to reduce cognitive overload for new users.